Pizarro

 Conservation And Sustainability

 The most significant threat facing Pizarro is deforestation of the surrounding landscape for soybean and sugarcane cultivation, which has isolated the reserve from the broader Yungas-Chaco forest matrix.
 Agricultural expansion in the eastern Chaco of Salta has accelerated since the early 2000s, making the connectivity function of small reserves like Pizarro increasingly critical.
-Cattle ranching in the buffer zone degrades stream banks and pasture encroachment pressures reserve boundaries.
+[1] Cattle ranching in the buffer zone degrades stream banks and pasture encroachment pressures reserve boundaries.
 The APN works with neighboring landowners on conservation stewardship agreements.
-At 3,800 hectares, the reserve is too small to support viable populations of wide-ranging species like jaguars and tapirs independently, making its value dependent on landscape-level conservation planning across private and public lands.
+At 7,837 hectares, the reserve is too small to support viable populations of wide-ranging species independently, making its value dependent on landscape-level conservation planning across private and public lands.